 Loading…

-The American Megatrends BIOS Update process is much simpler today than it has ever been before.
-However, caution is still strongly advised.
-Please take the time to read the safety notice, so you do not fall foul of the pitfalls when updating your computer's BIOS.
+The American Megatrends BIOS update (AMI BIOS) process is simpler than ever.
+However, proceed with caution.
+Please take the time to read the safety notice, so you do not run into common problems when updating your computer's BIOS.

-The Basic Input Output System (legacy BIOS) or Unified Extensible Markup Language (UEFI and the modern BIOS replacement) is the small program that checks your computer is in working order before it starts up.
+The Basic Input Output System (legacy BIOS) or Unified Extensible Firmware Interface (UEFI and the modern BIOS extension) is the small program that checks your computer is in working order before your operating system loads.
 Like any other software program, new updates are released by the manufacturer to improve stability, security, and the performance of your device.

 American Megatrends Inc. (AMI) developed their Aptio BIOS/UEFI firmware, which is customised by computer and motherboard manufacturers, such as Dell, HP, Gigabyte, ASRock etc., to work specifically with their systems.
 This is why it is important to only install the BIOS software issued by your computer or motherboard manufacturer.

-One of your first considerations is whether you actually need to update your BIOS.
-I seldom update the BIOS of my computers because I prefer a stable system over the need to have the latest software installed.
+One of your first considerations is whether you actually need to undertake an American Megatrends BIOS update.
+I rarely update my BIOS unless there's a clear benefit — I prefer system stability over chasing the latest updates.
 If there is no need, I don't update.

 I do, however, periodically check the vendor change logs of the latest release of their BIOS firmware.
 If the summary of changes includes security fixes or improvements to system stability, for example, only then do I run through the update steps.